-Most of the people are not aware of the differences between venom and poison.
+Most people are not aware of the differences between venom and poison.
 But they are not the same thing.
 They both are toxic substances but are delivered to the victims in different ways.
 They are biologically produced chemicals that affect the normal functioning of an organism.

 Poison enters the body by swallowing, inhaling, or absorption through the skin.
 Venom is injected through bite or sting.
 Basically, if a person bites an organism and dies, the organism is poisonous.
 However, if an organism bites a person and he dies, the organism is venomous.
 Let us have a look at the remarkable differences between venom and poison exhibited by various animals.